chdsbd/kodiak/docs/docs/config-reference.md

 If you're using the "Require signed commits" GitHub Branch Protection setting to require commit signatures, _`"merge"` or `"squash"` are the only compatible options_. `"rebase"` will cause Kodiak to raise a configuration error.

-The `"rebase_fast_forward"` option is similar to `"rebase"`, but commits are rebased without being rewriten.
+The `"rebase_fast_forward"` option is similar to `"rebase"`, but commits are rebased without being rewritten.
 This option is helpful if your build system depends on git commit hashes instead of git tree hashes for build deduplication.

 Since the `"rebase_fast_forward"` option only works with fast forward merges, you must enable the "Require branches to be up to date before merging" branch protection setting with at least one status check.